ryan-james-thomas/red-pitaya-data-acquisition/README.md

 ```
 where `<IP address>` is the IP address of the Red Pitaya.
 Accessible properties are
   - trigEdge: Trigger edge to use: 0 for falling edge, 1 for rising edge
+  - inputSelect: Selects with ADC to use for lock-in.
+ADC1 is 0 and ADC2 is 1
+  - outputSelect: One for each DAC, these select whether a fixed voltage is applied or the lock-in DDS is used for the output voltage
   - holdOff: trigger hold off in seconds
   - log2AvgsFast: log2 of the number of averages for the fast acquisition method
   - delay: delay between trigger and start of acquisition.
 Must be larger than 64 ns
   - numSamples: number of samples to acquire for the fast acquisition
   - log2AvgsSlow: log2 of the number of averages for the slow acquisition method
-  - lastSample: this is a *read only* parameter that indicates how many samples have been acquired by the fast method.
+  - lastSample: 2 of these, these are *read only* parameters that indicates how many samples have been acquired by the fast method (1) or the lock-in (2).
+  - lockin: this is separate module for the lock-in detection system.
+It has parameters 'driveFreq', 'demodFreq', 'demodPhase', 'cicRate', and 'driveAmp' which are explained above.

 In addition, there is the property `jumpers` which you should set to either `lv` or `hv` depending on the setting of the actual ADC input jumpers on the device.
 Currently, the software only supports having both sets of jumpers set to the same value.